iterative/dvc.org/content/docs/user-guide/data-management/data-versioning.md

 `dvc push` data for others to `dvc pull` later, you should `git commit` both the metafile(s) and `.dvc/config` to the repo.

-Advanced situations where this is may also be necessary:
+Advanced situations where this may also be necessary:

 - When migrating to a [shared cache]
 - If you enable `dvc cache hydra` and then create an [experiment queue] with